-The IRTC was formally developed in 1999, at which time UPMC already had a decade of experience in performing intestinal transplants.
+Located in Pittsburgh, the IRTC was formally developed in 1999, at which time UPMC already had a decade of experience in performing intestinal transplants.

 Our program has since distinguished itself as a worldwide leader, offering a range of intestinal rehabilitative options and transplantation services, representing more than 25 percent of the world’s total intestinal transplants.

 Potential candidates for intestinal transplant at the IRTC include those with irreversible intestinal failure due to:

 - Crohn’s disease

 - Abdominal trauma

 - Other gut disorders, combined with organ failure

 During a thorough transplant evaluation by our team of surgeons, gastroenterologists, dietitians, and dedicated nurse coordinators, we can help educate you about:

 We will also provide you with resources for your caregivers and family members.